MehrajLatifli/Grumbler-chat/README.md

 # Grumbler-chat

-Example for transfer data (as message and as file) between clients and server.
+Example for transfer data (as message and as file) between clients (client to client) and server (server to client).
 Asynchronous TCP sockets.